malcprentice/malcprentice.github.io/Project-BookSummary.md

 9. What was the main problem?
 10. What happened then?
 (2-3 main events max)
 11. Was there a moral (教訓)?
-12. Is the book good, overall? (adjective/形容詞)
+12. Your [reflection ](https://alba-english.org/Style-WriteReadingAndListeningReflections.html)on the book (good/bad/interesting/boring, why)

 ## Example Notes